What Is Yoga Nidra? Definitions & Benefits Uncovered

 What Is Yoga Nidra?

 Yogic sleep brings us to a state of deep relaxation, verging on sleep, where our senses, intellect, and mind can completely let go and rest.
-In this dreamless sleep, we are free from the concepts of time, space and reason.
-When this happens, brain activity reduces and the body goes into a healing state, removing toxins at a cellular level, refreshing the mind, and eliminating emotional baggage from the subconscious.
-As a result, one hour of this psychic slumber is said to give the same benefit as four hours of sleep.
+In this dreamless sleep, we are free from the concepts of time, space, and reason.
+When this happens, brain activity reduces and the body goes into a healing state, removing toxins at a cellular level and refreshing the mind.
+As a result, 1 hour of Yoga Nidra meditation is said to offer the same benefit as 4 hours of sleep.

 Relaxation